 Again, just remember that privately sharing a template will let the client import the template for free, so if you’re planning to sell them, it’s much safer to show off the template through our guests feature.

-Content locking templates to capture leads
+Using forms to capture leads

 Earn more with Process Street’s partner program